-What is your favourite snackerooooonie?
 Are you a 7pm tea and toast girl or a mid-morning chocolate biscuit kinda lass?
 When you are trying to stick to a healthy eating plan how do you stay clear of tempting yet illegal snacks?
 Perhaps you eat well all day and then fall down whilst watching the telly snuggled up at night?
-I find the daytime chocolate snacking at my desk A big temptation and also the late at night snacking is troublesome as well.
+I find the daytime chocolate snacking at my desk a big temptation and also the late at night snacking is troublesome for me as well.
 This blog will investigate what you can do to reduce your snacking habit and how you can adapt what you eat into a healthy snack instead.
 You can use one simple strategy that will satisfy your inner craving.

 1. When are you most susceptible?

 The first thing to consider is to know when your danger times are, knowing yourself is the key to pre-planning.
 When are you prone to snacking?
 What time of day or night is your favourite time to indulge in a naughty something?